raquelsilva/programming_for_teens/docs/README.md

 <h1>Studying interactively with Python</h1>

 The lessons are based on the Cambridge lower secondary curriculum for teenagers from 11 up to 15 years old.
-For accessing the content you can click on the left link or download the notebooks.
+For accessing the content you can click on the left links or download the notebooks.
+However, It is important to clarify that I am not following linearly the proposed curriculum.
+My approach is based in meaninful learning, so to say, I try to present the knowledge as long as it is needed to disclose the problem proposed.
+If you are a teacher, it is important to complement this material with your standard textbook to practice also mechanically some concepts that need to be repeated to be fully understood as, for example, to understand the <b> arithmetic rules </b> or the <b>laws of algebra</b>.

 The content exhibited at the website is slightly different from the content available at the notebooks.
 I am using this feature to make it more interesting for teenagers.
 But if you want to interact with the codes it is necessary to download the notebooks and follow the instructions.